promwonka/Sales-Credit-Analysis-using-RFM/README.md

 # Sales-Credit-Analysis-using-RFM

 These are my notebooks on my journey towards providing sales and credit analytics in a holistic RFM approach.

-One which focus on individuals.
+This is not a production code and can be only for reference purpose of the blog post.
+The notebooks here mentioned were originally part of a product thought process but this code is not used anymore, however all the thought process have mentioned in the link below.

 Read more at https://pramodkrishna.medium.com/a-sales-analytics-product-architecture-series-part-iii-architecture-for-a-sales-analytics-3d11cbe7396f?source=your_stories_page-------------------------------------